DatNgoNYC/fall23-covey-town-group-707/README.md

 Simply running `npm install` in all three folders should install all needed dependencies.
 However, if you run into errors such that the proper dependencies are not properly installed, run the following commands `npm install aws-sdk` (for installing AWS SDK) and `npm install react-icons` (for installing React icons).

+### NPM Install failures

+The libraries used for React require some native binaries to be installed – code written and compiled for your computer (not JavaScript).
+If you run into issues with `npm install` not succeeding, please try installing the following libraries using either [Homebrew (if on Mac)](https://brew.sh/), apt-get, or your favorite other package manager: `pixman`, `cairo`, `pkgconfig` and `pango`.
+For example, run `brew install pixman cairo pkgconfig pango`.
+If you are on a newer Mac with an M1 or M2 chip, you may need to use `arch -arm64 brew install pixman cairo pango`.
+On Windows:The failure `error /bin/bash: node: command not found` has been reported upon `npm install` in the `frontend` directory.
+If you encounter this error, please try to delete the `node_modules` directory and re-run `npm install` in the `frontend` directory from a bash shell instead of a windows command prompt.

 ## Running the app remotely

 Go to the link https://covey-jam-front.onrender.com/ to access and run the app.